HubTou/portstreelint/README.md

-For convenience, you can put your favourite options in a configuration file, which will be read before processing the environment and the command line, unless you use the *--nocfg|-n* option.
+For convenience, you can put your favourite options in a configuration file, which will be read before processing the environment and the command line, unless you use the *--nocfg* option.
 You can generate a default configuration file with the *--gencfg|-g* option followed by a filename.
-This file also offers full control over the checks to perform, and a way to discard false-positive vulnerabilities.
+This file also offers full control over the checks to perform, and a way to discard false-positive vulnerabilities and unwanted licenses report messages.

 ### OPTIONS
 Options | Use
 ------- | ---
---nocfg\|-n|Don't use the configuration file --gencfg\|-g FILE|Generate a default configuration file in FILE --show-cat\|-C|Show categories with ports count --show-mnt\|-M|Show maintainers with ports count
+--nocfg|Don't use the configuration file
+--gencfg\|-g FILE|Generate a default configuration file in FILE --show-cat\|-C|Show categories with ports count --show-mnt\|-M|Show maintainers with ports count